On the homogenization of partial integro-differential-algebraic equations: Introduction

+where $\eps$ is the dielectricity, $\sigma$ is the (electric) conductivity, and $\mu$ is the magnetic permeability. $J$ are external currents.
+Thus, we obtain the shape of equation \eqref{eq:int_3} with the settings

+In general, we assume here that $\s M$ may be represented as a function of $\partial_t^{-1}$.
+Examples of such autonomous material laws are time-shifts, fractional time-derivatives or convolutions with respect to the temporal variable, see e.g.~\cite{KPSTW2014,Waurick,W2014F}.

-Our model of homogenization theory may now be stated as follows, see also Section \ref{section: disco} for a more detailed discussion.
+Our treatment of homogenization problems within this setting boils down to the discussion of continuous dependence on $\s M$ under a suitable topology, see also Section \ref{section: disco} for a more detailed discussion.
 Consider a sequence of material laws $(\s M_n)_n$ and corresponding solutions $(u_n)_n$ of the equation

 We ask, whether the sequence $(u_n)_n$ converges to some limit $v$ and whether there is a material law $\s N$, such that $v$ solves